 Our website is a publishing medium in that anyone may register and then publish information about himself or some other person.
 We do not moderate or control what is posted.
 If you complain about any of the content on our website, we shall investigate your complaint.
 If we feel it may be justified, we shall remove it while we investigate.
 Free speech is a fundamental right, so we have to make a judgement as to whose right will be obstructed: yours, or that of the person who posted the content which offends you.
 If we think your complaint is vexatious or without any basis, we shall not correspond with you about it.

-If you send us information in connection with a job application, we may keep it for up to three years in case we decide to contact you at a later date.
+If you send us information in connection with a job application, we may keep it for up to one year in case we decide to contact you at a later date.
 If we employ you, we collect information about you and your work from time to time throughout the period of your employment.
 This information will be used only for purposes directly relevant to your employment.
 After your employment has ended, we will keep your file for six years before destroying or deleting it.

 If you provide information to us with a view to it being read, copied, downloaded or used by other people, we accept no responsibility for what that third party may do with it.
 It is up to you to satisfy yourself about the privacy level of every person who might see your information.
 If it is available to all the world, you have no control whatsoever as to how it is used.